saagarika1/devopslab/README.md

+Hello World .
-Hello World This is my first commit this line added via Github editor.second line added to Git Hub.Iam doing branch merging
+this is my first commit.
+this line edited github editor. send line added to github editor.